About Me - Clinical Counselor and Substance Abuse Counselor

-I am a Licensed Clinical Professional Counselor – Conditional and Licensed Certified Alcohol and Drug Counselor in the State of Maine, and I’m trained in a variety of therapeutic and counseling approaches, techniques and mental health assessments.
+I am a Board Certified Licensed Clinical Professional Counselor and Licensed Certified Alcohol and Drug Counselor, trained in a variety of therapeutic approaches, techniques and assessments.
 I am also a current member of the AMCHA, NBCC and NAADAC which are professional associations dedicated to promoting ethical standards in mental healthcare.

 For over 25 years I have been helping others overcome struggles with addiction.
-For a long time I wished I had more to offer the people I was helping so about four years ago I decided become a therapist and pursue my passion of helping people as a career.
+During this time I often wished I had more to offer the people I was helping.
+Eventually, I decided become a therapist and pursue my passion of helping people as a career.
 I graduated from the University of Southern Maine with a Master of Science in Clinical Counseling and a concentration in Alcohol and Drug Counseling.

 Since graduating, I have since gained experience working with clients of varying age, gender, sexual orientation, education, ethnicity, and cultural background.
 I have provided counseling within a variety of settings, including a community behavioral healthcare center, an alcohol/drug treatment facility and currently in private practice.
-Additionally, I have experience working with several populations and groups, including adults, young adults, college students, athletes, multicultural groups, those in recovery from alcohol & drug dependence, and LGBTQ individuals.
+Additionally, I have experience working with several specific populations and groups, including adults, young adults, couples, college students, athletes, multicultural groups and those in recovery from alcohol & drug dependence.

 My approach to counseling is what would be termed eclectic.
-This is another way of saying I use a combined or integrated counseling approach, incorporating aspects of the person-centered, mindfulness based, motivational interviewing (MI), cognitive-behavioral (CBT), solution focused (SFBT) and dialectical behavioral (DBT) approaches.
+This is another way of saying I use a combined or integrated counseling approach, incorporating aspects of the person-centered, mindfulness based, Eye Movement Desensitization and reprocessing (EMDR), cognitive-behavioral (CBT), Internal Family Systems (IFS), and dialectical behavioral (DBT) approaches.
 Further, I have experience addressing a variety of concerns, including but not limited to depression, anxiety, grief, trauma and PTSD, abuse, addictions and substance abuse, bipolar, low self-esteem, relationship issues (codependency and domestic violence), personality disorders, and career development.